Professor Susan Schreibman / September 2013 – present

 Paddy works in the Research IT Support unit in Trinity College Dublin, where he has contributed to a number of Digital Humanities projects.
 He spends most of his time running HPC (High Performance Computing) Linux clusters, looking after hardware and software issues.
 He dabbles in web technologies when the opportunity arises.

 Juliusz Filipkowski / September 2013 – present

 Web Application Specialist / Website development

 Juliusz Filipowski, who joined Research IT Support in Trinity College Dublin, in June 2012 as Web Application Specialist has extensive experience in software development, database design and automated testing.
-Juliusz is a part of the team working on the front-end and back-end of the application.
+Juliusz was part of the team working on the front-end and back-end of the application.